Alex-Hoskins/WorkSpaceBackEnd/README.md

 ## Lessons Learned:

 **1)** It is critical to get your database information correct.
-Take your time in the beginning to figure out the structure of the application that makes sense.
+Take your time in the beginning to figure out the structure of the application so it makes sense.
 It could be a headache going back to fix a database structure that is faulty.

 **2)** Reusing middleware is the way to go!
 It is much easier to pull middleware functions from a centralized location, rather than rewriting code.
 This make the code more readable, reusable, and clean.
 It's all around better.

 ## Examples:
-Take a look at these couple examples that I have in my own portfolio:
+Take a look at these other examples that I have in my own portfolio:

 **African Marketplace:** https://vercel.com/alex-hoskins/african-marketplace